pereorga/pccd/README.md

 ### Development requirements

-- PHP: 8.2 or later is required.
+- PHP: version 8.2 or later is required.
-- Node.js: 18.16 or later is required.
+- Node.js: version 20 or later is required.
-- Docker
+- Docker.

 ### Assets